 Do not despair, however, because there are many forms of exercise available for you.
 In fact, exercise is recommended for knee replacement patients.
 "The aim of the joint replacement is to take away the pain, and to allow the patient to resume his activities so that he can exercise to decrease his risk of cardiovascular conditions in the future," says Dr Chew.
 Patients are able to return to many activities after a joint replacement; they can go for long walks, golf, cycle and swim.

-This is especially importance for overweight knee replacement patients – if they can lose weight after their knee replacement, they will be able to lower the load that the new joint has to bear, thereby prolonging the lifespan of the prosthetic knee.
+This is especially important for overweight knee replacement patients – if they can lose weight after their knee replacement, they will be able to lower the load that the new joint has to bear, thereby prolonging the lifespan of the prosthetic knee.

 A daily intake of 1200mg of calcium is advised for patients after a joint replacement.
 The calcium will help keep your bones healthy and help prevent conditions such as osteoporosis from causing further damage to the bones around your new knee.